Saturday, December 21, 2024

 Overall, Emri is really doing remarkable for everything her disease has brought her way.
 Her biggest daily struggles at the moment really come in the form of viral illness.
 Every virus brings weeks of misery, weight loss, and fatigue.
 The winters are a STRUGGLE for our family.
 Making decisions on how to do life while viruses rage on around us is HARD.
 I always get to the point where I want to just throw in the ol' towel, grab my family, and hide in a burrow with the rabbits until virus season subsides and the sun returns with it's reassuring, healing warmth.
 But alas, a burrow really isn't sustainable, and we'd probably get pretty stinky and bored in there.
 Also, we need groceries.

-After an official 2 years here, we are LOVING Kentucky.
-Although we miss people and aspects of living in the Pacific Northwest, we have not had one regret about moving our family out to what we refer to as the "middle-east".
 You may recall one of our main reasons for moving to the particular location that we are in, included wanting to send our kids to the Answers in Genesis school.
 It didn't happen.
 The reasons for continuing homeschooling our kids had nothing to do with the school!
 When it came time for Brett and I to actually sign our names on the application...we just couldn't do it!
 We weren't ready to be apart from our kids for 7-8 hours/day.
-We weren't ready for early mornings apart, nights of homework, and weekends full of school projects/activities.
-These things aren't bad things...but we just couldn't entirely embrace the future as we saw it with our kids attending the school.
-Brett and I both felt so much relief and peace when we made the decision to continue with homeschooling...and the kids did too.
+We weren't ready for early mornings, nights of homework, and weekends full of school projects/activities.
+These things aren't necessarily bad things...but we just couldn't entirely embrace the future as we saw it with our kids attending the school.
+Brett and I both felt so much relief and peace when we made the decision to continue with homeschooling...and honestly, the kids did too.
 Although I have days where I am sure my kids are watching my hair turn gray in real time...I wouldn't change a thing.
 We love our time together.
 I continue to learn so much as I teach the kids and they seem to love to learn, which is my #1 goal as their teacher.
-There are certainly days where homeschool life seems impossible and I lose "it"..."it" being my patience, sanity, marbles... or all three at the same time.
+There are days where homeschool life seems impossible and I lose "it"..."it" being my patience/sanity/marbles.
 There are days where the littles take over and the bigs don't get the attention I desire to give them...or vise versa.
 BUT, when I step back and look at the big picture--I see so much beauty in it.
 I see the precious TIME we get together.
 I see the lessons we learn as a family as we walk through the challenges of being in the same space all day, every day.
 I see our family work together to make it work and I really, really love it.
 At the moment, this works for us.

 Well guys...if you made it this far...sorry and thank you.
 We are wishing you all a very merry Christmas and an outstanding 2025.
 Try to remember along with me that life is but a whisper...it goes by all too fast...so why are we even here?
 What is life if not lived for the greater purpose he has set before us?
-The more I live, the more impossible it is for me to understand how some still can't see the Creator in the Creation!
+The more I live, the more impossible it is for me to understand how some still can't see the Creator in his Creation!
 Life is so rich and so meaningful when the truth has set you free!

 He's not only "the reason for the season", he's reason for all things.
 The reason for HOPE.
 Come, let us adore HIM.